JuliaMolSim/Molly.jl/benchmark/ani_benchmarks.md

 kernel use the write-reduced (workgroup-per-atom) scheme.

 The [energy](#energy-cpu) and [forces](#forces--the-single-analytic-path-cpu--metal) vs-N figures
-above overlay all five series (Molly CPU/Metal/CUDA + TorchANI CPU/CUDA) on one chart each.
-NB Molly CPU/Metal + TorchANI CPU are Apple Silicon while Molly CUDA + TorchANI CUDA are the RTX 5080 host, so read the scaling shape rather than the absolute cross-machine level.
+above overlay every series (Molly CPU/Metal/CUDA + TorchANI CPU/CUDA + NNPOps CUDA + bio-mlff
+CPU/MPS/CUDA) on one chart each.
+NB Molly CPU/Metal + TorchANI CPU are Apple Silicon while the CUDA series (Molly/TorchANI/NNPOps + bio-mlff) are the RTX 5080 host, so read the scaling shape rather than the absolute cross-machine level.

 **GPU speedup over host CPU-t8** (Molly Metal/CUDA, TorchANI CUDA, bio-mlff MPS/CUDA; log y-axis).
 Each line is a backend's speedup over its OWN host CPU-t8 — Metal/MPS baseline is the Apple M3, CUDA